jeeliz/jeelizFaceFilter/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Submitting a bug report

+---

 This is NOT a help site.
 Do not ask help questions here.

 * If you have troubles with THREE.js or another 3D framework (importing a 3D model, displaying a texture, etc...) please submit your bug on [THREE.js issue section](https://github.com/mrdoob/three.js/issues) or [THREE.js forum](https://discourse.threejs.org/) or [stackoverflow](http://stackoverflow.com/questions/tagged/three.js).